-Boston University created the Center for Military and Post Deployment Health in 2015 to coordinate programming on military medical issues affecting veterans and service members, including Post Traumatic Stress Disorder and Traumatic Brain Injury.
+Boston University created the Center for Military Health (formerly known as BU Center for Military and Post Deployment Health) in 2015 to coordinate programming on military medical issues affecting veterans and service members, including Post Traumatic Stress Disorder and Traumatic Brain Injury.
 The Center will build on the work of the Joining Forces conference held annually at BUSM and will include the development of an interdisciplinary research center, clinical care initiatives, educational curricula, and outreach efforts.

 Boston University is a leader in military health research, with more than $50 million of DoD funding in this area in the past five years.
 Boston University faculty are involved in cutting-edge research across a broad spectrum of military health topics, from brain injury to wound healing to biomedical engineering to family welfare.
 This research informs clinical practice and improves patient care for military members and veterans across the country and around the globe.